7 Signs You’re Stuck in Your Comfort Zone Without Realizing It

 This post contains affiliate links, which means we may earn a commission if you purchase through our links—at no extra cost to you.
 As an Amazon Associate we earn from qualifying purchases.
 We only recommend products we use or trust.
 Learn more about affiliate marketing or read our full disclosure.

 Most people don’t realize they’re stuck in their comfort zone while it’s happening.
-That’s the strange part about it.
+That’s what makes it so tricky.

 It feels like: